ohhelloana/ohhelloana/src/posts/woman-in-tech.md

 ---
 layout: layouts/post.njk
-title: "It's 2026 and women are still asked to teach others to think a little bit and don't be a prick"
+title: "It's 2026 and women are still asked to teach others to think a little bit and not be a prick"
 date: 2026-05-12
 tags:
   - post